 - e.
-A comprehensive background check, as outlined in § 7.2.1(B) of this Part; and - f.
-Physician's reference and immunization information.

-B. Requirements for Group Family Child Care Home assistants and substitutes Learning Environment - The learning environment in the home shall be designed to provide the children with opportunities to learn through active exploring, interacting with other children and adults and with the materials provided.

-- 1. A GFCCH assistant/substitute must be at least twenty-one (21) years of age; or - 2.
-Eighteen (18) years of age and show evidence of: - a.
-High school diploma or GED with a child care/child development certification; or - b.
-Six (6) credits from an accredited institution of higher education in human growth and development or early childhood education. - 3.
-Prior to initial Department approval of being a Group assistant/substitute, the individual must show evidence of having successfully completed the following;

-- a.
-Current certification under the most recent guidelines of the American Heart Association in: - (1) Pediatric Cardiopulmonary resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done in person or online; and - (2) Pediatric first aid
+A comprehensive background check, as outlined in § 2.2.1(B) of this Part; and - f.
+Completion of at least twenty-four (24) hours of Professional Development; and, - g.
+Physician-s reference and immunization information. - B. Requirements for Family Child Care Home assistants and substitutes Learning Environment The learning environment in the home shall be designed to provide the children with opportunities to learn through active exploring, interacting with other children and adults and with the materials provided. - 1.
+FCCH assistant/substitute must be at least eighteen (18) years of age. - 2.- Prior to initial Department approval of being an assistant/substitute, the individual must show evidence of having successfully completed the following: - a.
+High school or GED (applicable for all providers initially licensed after the issuance of the 2007 Regulations); - b.
+Current certification under the most recent guidelines of the American Heart Association in: - (1) Pediatric Cardiopulmonary Resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done in person or online. - (2) Pediatric first aid